Stemmzi/42_ft_printf/README.md

 # 42_ft_printf
-My solution for the ft_printf project from 42 school.
+This is my solution for the ft_printf project from 42 school.
+I only did one part of the bonus (+, space and #).

+## Details
+- I achieved 110 Points.
+- Paco and paco -s works almost flawless as well ([Tester](https://github.com/xicodomingues/francinette)).